truenas/documentation/content/en/hub/initial-setup/login.md

 * If the page does not load, make sure that a `ping` reaches the TrueNAS system’s IP address.
   If the address is in a private IP address range, it is only accessible from within that private network.

+If the web interface is shown but seems unresponsive or incomplete:

+* Make sure the browser allows cookies, Javascript, and custom fonts from the TrueNAS® system.
+* Try a different browser.
+Firefox is recommended.

 If the UI becomes unresponsive after an upgrade or other system operation, clear the site data and refresh the browser (<kbd>Shift</kbd>+<kbd>F5</kbd>).